egvijayanand/dotnet-maui-templates/README.md

     The namespace for the generated files.

-* Now with more options while creating the class library project, ability to include CommunityToolkit.Maui, CommunityToolkit.Maui.Markup, or both NuGet packages on the fly.
+* Now with more options while creating the class library project, ability to include NuGet packages on the fly for `CommunityToolkit.Maui`, `CommunityToolkit.Maui.Markup`, or both.
 For more details: run the below command in the terminal:

 ```shell
 dotnet new mauiclasslib --help